 As part of our commitment to preventing modern slavery and human trafficking colleagues are required to be familiar with the Act and complete relevant online training.
 This training includes how to identify and escalate any concerns in line with our policies.
 Colleagues have access to policies including whistleblowing and are encouraged to raise any concerns about their own treatment by the company, or individual colleagues, in confidence and without fear.

 Charities Trust will review and update this Statement annually to meet the requirements of The Modern Slavery Act 2015.
-The Company Secretary will measure our Policies and Modern Slavery Statement for effectiveness and will report direct to the Board.
+The Company Secretary will measure our Policies and the Modern Slavery Statement for effectiveness and will report direct to the Board.

 The Policy will be reviewed to reflect public policy and legislative changes and is made pursuant to Section 54(1) of The Modern Slavery Act 2015 and constitutes our slavery and human trafficking Statement for the financial year ending 30th April 2023.